Getting your Trinity Audio player ready...

 Hellie yanked the chain hard again.

-She was looking out the large paned windows in the hallway.
-I could tell she wanted to be on the lush campus grass.
+She was looking out the large-paned windows in the hallway.
+I could tell she wanted to be on the other side of it in the lush campus grass.

 “Outside.”

-The word sparked Hellie’s anxiousness, and I had to jog to keep up with her.
+The word heightened Hellie’s anxiousness, and I had to jog to keep up with her.

 Weird Nikki and Jammer greeted me when we got into the hall, still apologetic.
 But I had no time to hear their explanation for why Hellie was there.